-36.01 - Purchasing Division Responsibilities
+36.1 Purchasing Division Responsibilities

 - 1. Maintain a central repository of all county contracts, leases and non-grant agreements. - 2.
-Assign a unique contract/lease control number; refer to Contract Control Number form in Form

-- Appendices. - 3.
+Assign a unique contract/lease control number; refer to Contract Control Number form in Form Appendices. - 3.
 Create and maintain a file of approved agreements in contract/lease control number sequence.
 This information will be available on-line to the public and departments. - 4.
 Prepare and file Contract, Lease, and Agreement Control Form.
 Conduct periodic reviews to maintain accuracy. - 5.
 Establish and update agreements in the Contracts/Lease database. - 6.
 File all related correspondence in the repository file with copies forwarded to the Clerk's Records Office and department monitor. - 7.
 Assist county issuing departments in the administration and maintenance of agreements. - 8.
 Coordinate contract/lease agreement through the departmental review process and actively pursue timely corrections as required. - 9.
 Review all Board agendas and minutes to determine repository action (if appropriate). - 10.
 Generate, as necessary, correspondence and inquiries required to maintain the integrity of the Repository.
 Issuing department monitors will be initial points of contact. - 11.
 Review repository lease and agreement insurance certificates to ensure valid policy effective dates.
-If expired, request in writing, a department monitor to contact contractor/lessee to obtain a current compliant Certificate of Insurance from the contractor or lessee. - In the event a portion of an invoice submitted to the County for payment is disputed, payment for the disputed amount may be withheld pending resolution of the dispute, and the remainder of the invoice may be processed for payment without regard to that portion which is in dispute. - 12.
+If expired, request in writing, a department monitor to contact contractor/lessee to obtain a current compliant Certificate of Insurance from the contractor or lessee. - 12.
 Close out agreement in database upon notification of approved final payment. - 13.
 Participate, as required, in audits and the resolution of issues raised in those audits. - 14.
-Maintain an automated computer insurance certificate database in Contract Number Order. - 15.
-Maintain close liaison with the Clerk's Records Office to ensure the integrity of the original files and the repository. - 16.
+Maintain an automated computer insurance certificate database in Contract Number Order.

+- 15. Maintain close liaison with the Clerk's Records Office to ensure the integrity of the original files and the repository. - 16.
 Responsible for recording Performance/Payments Bonds and Notice of Commencement with the Clerk of Court and making distribution upon completion. - 17.
 Responsible for coordinating and reviewing the final contract payment and closeout documents prior to Board approval.
 Closeout documents will be forwarded to the Finance Department for financial review and submission to the County Administrator for inclusion in the Board Agenda (if approval threshold requires). - 18.
 Attend Pre-bid conference. - 19.
 Responsible for coordinating and reviewing all task orders assigned by departments to existing contracts.

-36.02 - Issuing Department Responsibilities
+36.2 Issuing Department Responsibilities